Types of Cross Cultural Teams

 Nepal

 This trip is for those ready to serve, learn, and share the love of Jesus in tangible ways.
+If you would like to join this trip, fill out the Missions Application.

 Questions?
 Contact Jeff Lehman at [email protected]

 This trip is for those ready to serve, learn, and share the love of Jesus in tangible ways.
+If you would like to join this trip, fill out the Missions Application.

 Questions?
 Contact Jeff Lehman at [email protected]